 Do you need a new mattress?

 If your mattress does not provide you with the comfort and support you feel it should, then you should definitely consider buying a new mattress.

-I would argue that replacing an uncomfortable mattress with a new one is money well spent.
+Replacing an uncomfortable mattress with a new one is money well spent.
 There are lots of different price ranges so you needn’t spend more than you can afford.
-My current mattress was from Ikea and cost me £80 (around $125).
-It’s not the best mattress in the world, but it’s a heck a lot more comfortable than my old mattress, and has greatly improved my sleep as a result.
+As I’m writing this, the cheapest full sized mattress in my Mattress Reviews is only $137 and it has 112 five star ratings on Amazon.

 There’s usually two things that can go wrong with an old mattress:

 - Sags and no longer provides you with support

 - Becomes lumpy and no longer provides you with comfort

 If a mattress becomes lumpy, you can often solve this problem by either buying a mattress topper or flipping the mattress over.
 You could even place a blanket on top of the mattress.
 While you can never fully get rid of the lumps, it can make a big difference.

 If the mattress sags or doesn’t provide you with enough support, unfortunately there is no easy way to fix it.
 A mattress that doesn’t provide you with enough support may cause you future health problems such as back pain and will no doubt affect your sleep, so it should be replaced.